Priyakr14/Priyakr14.github.io/index.md

 <img src="https://github.com/Priyakr14/Movie-Recommender-System/blob/master/Recommendation-systems.jpg?raw=true"/>

 ### Project Details:
 Most Big names in technology industry, such as Disney, YouTube, Amazon, Netflix and many other such web services, use recommender systems to enhance the viewer’s experience and increase profit.
 From e-commerce (suggest to buyer articles that could interest them) to online advertisement (suggest to users the right contents, matching their preferences), they are on every online platform today.
+Movie recommendations are very subjective and vary from one user to another.
+Each model has a different approach and its own set of pros and cons.
 This project aims to develop a simple recommendation system based on MovieLens Dataset, to suggest users which movies to watch next.
 [Click Here](https://github.com/Priyakr14/Movie-Recommender-System.git) or on the project headline above to view the code and the complete project details.

 ---